JonathanCoe/bitseal-server/README.md

 5) Open the keys.dat file in a text editor.
 On Linux systems it will be located at "~/.config/bitseal-server".
 On Windows systems it will be located at "%APPDATA%\bitseal-server".
 On OSX systems it will be located at "~/Library/Application Support/bitseal-server".

-6) Add the following lines to the "bitmessagesettings" section of the keys.dat file, replacing the port number, username, and password values as appropriate:
+6) Add the following lines to the "bitmessagesettings" section of the keys.dat file, replacing the port number, username, and password values as appropriate (port 8447 is suggested as a default choice):

 ```
 daemon = true